johnhw/ipynb_widget_canvas/README.md

-# Canvas Widget for IPython Notebook
+# Canvas Widget for the IPython Notebook

 ## Motivation